savelee/leeboonstra-new/source/_posts/dialogflow-cx-introduction.md

 ![Advanced dialogues](advanced-dialogues.png "Advanced dialogues contain reusable intents and flows, and can branch of in many outcomes")

 Creating a virtual (voice) agent for a contact center or creating an automated bot platform is far more complicated where it reaches the borders of Dialogflow Essentials.
-Sure, when you have a large team of developers, they can tailor-made a solution on top of Dialogflow ES, as enterprises have been doing so in the past.
+Sure, when you have a large team of developers, they can tailor-made a solution on top of Dialogflow ES, as users have been doing so in the past.
 But that means that you have to develop and maintain additional software rather than focussing on designing conversations.

 Until now... ...with the release of Dialogflow CX.